Getting a letter of good standing from VCNZ

 - proof of registration (a letter of good standing from the appropriate registration authority).

-If you are travelling overseas to work, the registration authority in your country of destination will require from the Veterinary Council of New Zealand a Letter of Good Standing.
+The registration authority in your country of destination will probably require a Letter of Good Standing from us.
 This states your date of registration, your current practising status, whether there has every been a finding of professional misconduct against you, how you stand in relation to fee payment, and whether you are in "good standing" with us.
 In many jurisdictions this letter of good standing has a "shelf-life" of no more than three months so you need to ensure it is reasonably current when you apply to be registered overseas.

-Ensure that you keep the Council informed of any changes of address or a New Zealand contact address if you are travelling overseas.
+Make sure that you keep us informed of any changes of address or a New Zealand contact address if you are travelling overseas.
 You may wish to have a non-practising status with us while overseas until you return, and then upgrade to full practising status.

 Many New Zealand veterinarians travel to the United Kingdom.
 The UK Registration body is the Royal College of Veterinary Surgeons.
 If you are travelling to Australia, each state or territory has its own registration board.

 If you wish to work in the Republic of Ireland and are a Massey graduate, you should check with the Veterinary Council of Ireland about your registration status.
 Not all Massey graduates are accepted for registration.

-Note: Veterinarians contemplating working overseas are advised to take care to ensure that they obtain all appropriate permits and documentation before starting work.
+Note: Veterinarians contemplating working overseas should take care to ensure that they obtain all appropriate permits and documentation before starting work.
 Particular care should be taken to ensure that foreign language documentation is fully understood and is everything that is required for work in that jurisdiction.
 We are aware of situations where NZ registered veterinarians have found themselves working without proper visas and work-permits because they took the advice of their employer on trust.